Updated May 2026

 from education sector

-Education (schools and colleges) is the third largest referral source, accounting for 17% of all Prevent referrals — behind police and social care.
+Education (schools and colleges) is now the largest referral source, accounting for 36% of all Prevent referrals — ahead of the police (30%).

 Extreme right-wing ideology now accounts for approximately 21% of Prevent referrals, up from 14% in 2018/19.